opendcs/opendcs/README.md

 - OpenDCS is compiled using the gradle wrapper 'gradlew'
 - OpenDCS latest/8.x requires Java 21 for compiling and runtime
 - OpenDCS 7.x targets Java 8.
 A JDK 8 is recommended for build though 11 and 17 will work
-- Our runtime target is Java 8, however we will support 11 and 17 at runtime

 in the following examples replace `./gradlew` with `gradlew` if you are using windows.